BrunooShow/YPDrawSignatureView/README.md

 Notifies the delegate when someone finishes a stroke in the view

+* `didValidate(_ view: YPDrawSignatureView, path: UIBezierPath) -> Bool`

+Use the the defined validation when call doesContainSignature property

 #### Example Code

 The following sample code checks if there is a signature in the view before getting it.